hlockwood99/Yahtzee-Project/README.md

 ### Plan

 There is a Dice class as well as a Yahtzee class.
-The Dice class ...
+The Dice class will generate the numbers for each die and will provide the final values to be used for scoring.
 The Yahtzee class contains the conditions of Yahtzee, such as three of a kind, four of a kind, small straight, large straight, Yahtzee, etc.

 Henry will be working on the Dice class and Michael will be working on the Yahtzee class.